 Cinnamon Whipped Coconut Cream (optional)

-- 1 can unsweetened canned coconut milk - refrigerated overnight
+- 1 can unsweetened canned coconut milk, full fat (refrigerated overnight)

 Pumpkin Pie Chia Pudding